Table of Contents

 Brands With Some of the Best Customer Relationship Strategies

 To understand why building relationships with customers is important, it helps to look at how different organizations execute these concepts in the real world.
-The following examples represent various approaches to building trust, advocacy, and long-term loyalty.
+These principles apply whether you are an e-commerce giant, a B2B service provider, or a local shop.

 BNI (Business Network International)